High credit card fees, fraud, lousy credit; whatever you might be trying to avoid with your traditional credit card, you may not have to anymore.

 Koho is an alternative, more effective, and cheaper way of managing your spending and saving habits in Canada.

-With an easy-to-use prepaid and reloadable Visa card, interest-bearing spending and savings accounts, and a user-friendly mobile app to help you track your spending and saving.
+With an easy-to-use prepaid and reloadable Mastercard, interest-bearing spending and savings accounts, and a user-friendly mobile app to help you track your spending and saving.

 Koho’s financial technology can help you stop worrying about overspending and manage your finances more effectively.
 The company also offers cashback on all of your purchases and other useful features to get your financial house in order.

 Personally speaking, I like Koho.
-In fact, both of their Prepaid Visa and Premium Prepaid Visa cards made it onto my 4 Best Virtual Credit Cards In Canada list, where I talked about digital credit card options to help protect your identity, shield you against fraud, and save on fees.
+In fact, both of their Prepaid Mastercard and Premium Prepaid Mastercard made it onto my best virtual credit cards in Canada list, where I talked about digital credit card options to help protect your identity, shield you against fraud, and save on fees.

 In today’s post, we’ll go into the details of what Koho is.
 Hopefully, the information will help you understand the company’s offerings as a fintech enterprise and decide whether their products are the right choice for you in your financial journey.